 Some experts that have joined our jury panel in the past include:

-Angela Bosch – Advisor in the fields of promotion, distribution and international co-production to the Spanish audiovisual industry;
+Angela Bosch: Advisor in the fields of promotion, distribution and co-production for the Spanish audiovisual industry;

 FEEDBACK FROM PREVIOUS PARTICIPANTS